 Within the past few weeks, you might have noticed something strange when you were scrolling down your Facebook Timeline and saw a photo that almost jumped out at you and moved as you scroll by.
-Well nothing strange actually, it is a new feature that Facebook rolled out called 3D photos.
+Well nothing weird actually, it is a new feature that Facebook rolled out called 3D photos.

 1) HOW TO ENABLE FACEBOOK 3D PHOTOS